autohandle/CarNDBehavioralCloningP3/README.md

 model.add(Dropout(.25))
 model.add(Dense(84))
 ```
+I was repimanded for not including regularization in the nvidia model, so it now also includes both MaxPooling2D and Dropout.

 Using the *validation_split* parameter, the model was trained on 80% of the data and validated on 20% of the data to reduce overfitting: